Post-Baccalaureate Early Assurance Pathway

 - Early Assurance students must be on track to successfully complete all required pre-requisite courses with a grade of “C-” or better to apply for admission to NEOMED.

 - Early Assurance students neither re-take the CASPer test nor do they interview at the time of application for admission to NEOMED.

-- Early Assurance Post-Baccalaureate admission decisions will be made by the NEOMED College of Medicine Admissions Committee in the March meeting using academic data available in January.
-Candidates will receive an admission decision within approximately three weeks.
+- Early Assurance post-baccalaureate plan admission decisions will be made by the NEOMED College of Medicine Admissions Committee in the March meeting using academic data available in January.
+Candidates will receive an admission decision within approximately two weeks following the meeting.

-- Early Assurance Post-Baccalaureate pathway students shall be required to meet all admission criteria, or they may not be admitted to NEOMED as M1 students.
-Effective 2019 the final admission decision will be made by the NEOMED College of Medicine Admissions Committee.
+- Early assurance plan Post-Baccalaureate pathway students shall be required to meet or exceed all admission standards and criteria, or they should not expect to be admitted to NEOMED as M1 students.
+The final admission decision will be made by the NEOMED College of Medicine Admissions Committee.